The following guide is applicable only to PPS Local Systems.

 Ensure the PPS Database is kept in a healthy condition

 Making sure the indexing and integrity of your data is at its optimal performance is a key part of ensuring that your PPS Database not only stays in healthy condition, but also allows for faster access times.
-For information on this, please refer to the separate help guide by using the following link: http://www.rushcliff.com/kb/secure/database-maintenance-16.html
+See details on our reindexing and archiving processes here.

 Disk Defragmenters are utilities that can be used in Microsoft Windows that have been designed to increase access speed by rearranging files stored on a disk to occupy “contiguous” storage locations, a technique called defragmentation.
 Defragmenting a disk minimizes head travel, which reduces the time it takes to read files from and write files to the disk.
 Beginning with Windows XP, Disk Defragmenter also reduces system start-up times.
 Windows has its own Disk Defragmentation tool built in however you can get other paid for and free 3rd party defragmenters that do an even better job of keeping your hard disk data in peak condition, increasing performance and access speeds.